Are You Comparing Yourself to Others Without ADHD?

 Here’s the deal…

-You MUST Stop Comparing Yourself to People Without ADHD!
+You MUST Stop Comparing Yourself to Others Without ADHD!

 Especially about the things you struggle with.
 It’s not an apples to apples comparison.
 You’ll never match up.
 The truth about ADHD is that basic tasks of life are harder for you.
 Overwhelming.
 Take longer.